 - Reassess team members (validation) and repeat

-Our friends at BlueEQ™, experts in the field of Emotional Intelligence, label this an integrated solution for creating sustainable behavioral change.
+Specialists in the field of Emotional Intelligence label this an integrated solution for creating sustainable behavioral change.*

 Defining Leadership Development with Emotional Intelligence

-As noted above, it begins with a method of assessing individual skills and understanding the results.
-When it comes to organizational leaders, there should be a great amount of urgency to assess their emotional intelligence.
-After all, it is the leader of a team that sets the tone for collaboration and productivity.
-In fact, research points to Emotional Intelligence as the #1 principle for a leader to enable teammates to fully engage and achieve superior business impact.
+When it comes to organizational leadership, emotional intelligence takes precedence.
+After all, the leader sets the tone for team collaboration and productivity.
+In fact, research points to emotional intelligence as the #1 factor characterizing leadership that effectively enables teammates to fully engage and achieve superior business impact.

-Following the assessment period, it is time to take action.
-This action, as shown above, can be as complex as a dedicated seminar or as simple as a group activity.
-Of course, the goal of an action is a reaction – or growth.
-Note that emotional intelligence is not just a buzzword but also a necessary skill for organizations.
-Our experts have a unique approach to emotional intelligence that will sky rocket job performance and leadership effectiveness.
+Following assessment, comes action.
+This action can be as complex as a dedicated seminar or as simple as a group activity.
+Of course, the goal of action is decisive reaction – or growth.
+In short, emotional intelligence is integral to skill building.

-Providing development time allows practical application of their new skills.
-Further, employees gain critical experience while applying the skills.
-What we hope to see are increases in emotional intelligence.
-Which in turn create greater psychological safety that fosters innovation, creativity, engagement, and job satisfaction.
+Intentional focus on development integrates practical application of new skills.
+Accordingly, our goal is to facilitate increases in emotional intelligence as employees gain critical experience applying the skills.
+Emotional intelligence supports psychological safety which, in turn, fosters innovation, creativity, engagement, and job satisfaction.

 Reassess and Repeat

-Workplace trust (what we call Psychological Safety) is the number-one factor in having a successful team.
-Everyone on the team has ownership over a team’s culture of trust, but it’s the leader who sets the tone.
-This leadership development process helps build action-oriented leaders, ready to enhance their team’s success at executing on the company strategy.
+Workplace trust, or psychological safety, is the number-one factor at work on successful teams.
+Everyone on the team plays an important part in supporting the team’s culture of trust, but it’s the leader who sets the tone.
+An expert leadership development process helps build action-oriented leaders, ready to enhance team success and execute company strategy.